NR-SSOR right preconditioned RRGMRES for arbitrary singular systems and least squares problems: Convergence theory of RRGMRES for singular systems

 \section{Convergence theory of RRGMRES for singular systems}

 Next, we show the convergence of RRGMRES for singular systems.
-The statement except the number of iterations required for the convergence of RRGMRES in Theorem \ref{RRsg} is shown in Theorem 3.2 of \cite{CLR}.
-In this paper, we prove Theorem \ref{RRsg} in a different way from Theorem 3.2 of \cite{CLR}.
+The statement except the number of iterations required for the convergence of RRGMRES in Theorem \ref{RRsg} is shown in \cite[Theorem 3.2]{CLR}.
+In this paper, we prove Theorem \ref{RRsg} in a different way from \cite[Theorem 3.2]{CLR}.